safespring/docs/content/compute/shrink_rootdrive.md

 The resize process has a couple of steps where all data being worked on can be lost.
 To insure that the original data is intact until you have a new working instance, *do not delete the original instance until you have a new verified working smaller instance*.

-As long as the orignal instance is present you can always restart the process, and if the process for some reason does not work you can just abort and power on the original instance again.
+As long as the original instance is present you can always restart the process, and if the process for some reason does not work you can just abort and power on the original instance again.

 ## Resizing the local drive

 Just to reiterate, before starting make sure you

-* have a persistant ip addres
+* have a persistent ip addres
 * have made a mental note _not to delete the original instance until you are 100% sure the new one works_.

 Also, the total amount of data on the current root drive can not exceed the space you are resizing to, so if you want to resize to 100G but have 101G of data you will have to do some cleanup.